TechHutTV/homelab/proxy/README.md

 * **Namecheap API Whitelist:** Namecheap isn't really the best for this if you have a Dynamic IP.
 Whenever I want to update my certificates I need to whitelist my public IP so it can use their API.
 I will be switching to using Cloudflare for this going forward.

 ## Setup NetBird for remote connections
 **Notice: I work for NetBird, thus this is a bias disclosure.** With NetBird you can self-host everything or use their cloud based software for managing networks, resources, and users.
-Some users perfer services that are cloud-based like Tailscale and Twingate, while they're good services, I recommened open source.
+Some users prefer services that are cloud-based like Tailscale and Twingate, while they're good services, I recommend open source.
 They will work fine for local top level domains.

 ### Installing on Linux
 Installing on Linux is simple with a single line command.
 You can install this directly on any Linux system such as the Proxmox host system, an LXC container, and so on.
 ```
 curl -fsSL https://pkgs.netbird.io/install.sh | sh
 ```
-Now connect it using the setup key from the managment dashboard.
+Now connect it using the setup key from the management dashboard.
 ```
 netbird up --setup-key <SETUP KEY>
 ```